Biohazardyee/courses/Year 2/English/Period 2/BinBin/english.md

 after the us thanksgiving

-bonnie tayler blake searcher, a jounrla factory management 1951, day afyer thanksgiving, it has to do with worker absentesm, had trouble to have their worker to show up
+bonnie tayler blake searcher, a journal factory management 1951, day afyer thanksgiving, it has to do with worker absentesm, had trouble to have their worker to show up

 Police in philadelphia, because biggest shopping day, football game, panics, dealing with traffic, foot and car traffic, deal with all that